tcnksm/go-latest/README.md

 }
 ```

-You can prepare your own json receiver.
+You can use your own json schema by defining `JSONReceiver` interface.
 See more details in document at [https://godoc.org/github.com/tcnksm/go-latest](https://godoc.org/github.com/tcnksm/go-latest).

 ## Version comparing